(Updates prices, adds quote)

 Investors waking up to the reality that rates would remain high even as recession risk grows sold off risky assets.

-The S&P 500 index fell 0.66% to its lowest in a month after a day of choppy trade.
-The Dow Jones Industrial Average lost 0.6%, and the Nasdaq Composite dropped 1%.
+The S&P 500 index fell to its lowest in a month before recovering by midday to stand flat for the day.
+The Dow Jones Industrial Average was also unchanged, and the Nasdaq Composite narrowed losses to be down 0.36%.

 European stocks fell 0.8% to their lowest in over five weeks, and Japan's blue-chip Nikkei slid 2.7%.